cavcrosby/pyscriptman/README.md

 ## NOTES

+### Post-Install

+Restart the shell or re-read the startup file to have the PYTHONPATH appended with pyscriptman.

 ### Other Configurations
     - To use actions involving GitHub.com, an api_token will need to be generated and added to the etc/pyscriptman_configs.toml file.
     - To run the tests in 'test', configuration variables will need values in the etc/test_configs.toml file.